johntrogan/defender-docs/defender-endpoint/attack-surface-reduction-rules-reference.md

 > [!NOTE]
 > If you have [LSA protection](/windows-server/security/credentials-protection-and-management/configuring-additional-lsa-protection) enabled, this attack surface reduction rule is not required.
 For a more secure posture, we also recommend enabling [Credential Guard](/windows/security/identity-protection/credential-guard) with the LSA protection.
-> If the LSA protection is enabled, the ASR rule is classified as "not applicable" in Defender for Endpoint management settings in the [Microsoft Defender XDR portal](https://security.microsoft.com).
+> If the LSA protection is enabled, the ASR rule is classified as *not applicable* in Defender for Endpoint management settings in the [Microsoft Defender portal](https://security.microsoft.com).

 This rule helps prevent credential stealing by locking down Local Security Authority Subsystem Service (LSASS).